yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 ### Why does node agent installation ask for provider and other details during on-prem manual node agent setup?

-Node agent registration internally does not need configuration values such as region, availability zone, and so on, but it still asks for them because of the additional preflight check capability that it provides.
+Node agent registration internally does not need configuration values such as region, availability zone, and so on, but it still requests the details because of the additional preflight check capability that it provides.
 It stores the configuration details in a config file called `$NODE_AGENT_HOME/config/config.yml`, and the values are used when the preflight check is run, or the node is added to the node instance of the provider.
-This is convenient for you when you run the command as there is no need to type all the input values again.
+This is convenient when you run the command as you don't have to provide the input values again.

 ### What happens if I want to change the provider settings of a node agent, or move it to another provider?